Characterization of Excess Risk for Locally Strongly Convex Population Risk: Excess Risk Under Non-Convex Problems

-One may note this theorem only guarantees the generalization ability of those empirical local minima around the population local minima.
-In the sequel, we show that there is no extra empirical local minima with high probability under the following mild assumption which also appears in \citep{mei2018landscape}. \begin{assumption}[Strict saddle] There exists $\alpha, \lambda > 0$ such that $\|\nabla R(\bw)\| > \alpha$ on the boundary of $\cW$ and
+The lemma is proved in Appendix \ref{app:proof of theorem generalization error on minima}., and it guarantees the generalization ability of those empirical local minima located around population local minima.
+The expected generalization error on these local minima is of order $\tilde{\cO}(1/n)$ as in convex problems.
+In the sequel, we show that there are no extra empirical local minima expected for these $\bw^{*}_{\bS,k}$ with high probability, under the following mild assumption, which also appears in \citep{mei2018landscape,gonen2017fast}. \begin{assumption}[Strict saddle] There exists $\alpha, \lambda > 0$ such that $\|\nabla R(\bw)\| > \alpha$ on the boundary of $\cW$, and